XMebius/isaaclab_sim_to_real/README.md

+**NOTE: THE DEPLOYMENT PART IS NOT FINISHED.** Getting data from LiDAR or Realsense of Unitree is not well implemented yet.--*2024.9.30*

 # Overview
 This project is a 'sim to real' pipeline for training a reinforcement learning agent to walk on a rough environment.
 The pipeline consists of simulation on **IsaacLab**, deploying the trained model on the real robot.
 The constructure diagram of deployment framework: